 The Trust is proud to have a range of vastly experienced personnel guiding its operations and involvements in the Selwyn District.

-Event Manager – part time, 20 hours per week, fixed term for 2020 with the view to continuing role indefinitely
+Primary School Sports Coordinator – part time, 10 hours per week, fixed term for remainder of 2020 with the intention to continue.

 Megan Harlick – Chair, information to come

 John started his working career as a secondary school geography teacher.
 In the mid-1980s he became a sports administrator, a role he continues today.
 He has filled roles as Coaching Director and Chief Executive of Auckland Cricket as well as Cricket Operations and High Performance Manager of New Zealand Cricket.
 He was also a founding trustee of Sport Auckland Regional Sports Trust.
 More recently he has worked as General Manager of Community Sport and Recreation for Sport New Zealand and now works as project leader of a new national talent development programme.